Constraints on pulsar masses from the maximum observed glitch

-Since the electromagnetic losses lead to an extremely slow and predictable spin-down, the rotation rate of pulsars can be timed very accurately.
+Since electromagnetic losses lead to an extremely slow and predictable spin-down, the rotation rate of pulsars can be timed very accurately.
 However, while in many cases their stability rivals that of atomic clocks \cite{Hobbs:2012}, an increasing sample of pulsars exhibits sudden jumps in frequency, or {\it glitches}.
-These glitches are thought to be the macroscopic manifestation of a large scale neutron superfluid component in the interior of the star \cite{Sauls:1989super}, which is only weakly coupled to the {\it normal} component and to the electromagnetic emission which we can track from Earth.
+These glitches are thought to be the macroscopic manifestation of a large-scale neutron superfluid component in the interior of the star \cite{Sauls:1989super}, which is only weakly coupled to the {\it normal} component, whose rotation is tracked by the electromagnetic signals we receive on Earth.
 A striking feature of superfluidity is the possibility for the normal and superfluid components to flow independently although they compenetrate; the sudden recoupling of part of the superfluid leads to an exchange of angular momentum and thence a glitch \cite{Anderson:1975}.

-Soon after the birth of a NS a crystalline crust is formed \cite{Chamel:review} , consisting of a Coulomb lattice of heavy nuclei immersed in a sea of superfluid neutrons and normal relativistic electrons.
-This solid crust is only about 10\% of the star radius, nonetheless it is expected to play a key role in pulsar glitches since it strongly interacts with the quantized vortex lines that permeate the superfluid bulk and carry its angular momentum.
+Soon after the birth of a NS a crystalline crust is formed \cite{Chamel:review}, consisting of a Coulomb lattice of heavy nuclei immersed in a sea of superfluid neutrons and normal relativistic electrons.
+This solid crust is only about 10\% of the stellar radius and a few percent of the stellar mass, nonetheless it is expected to play a key role in pulsar glitches since it strongly interacts with the quantized vortex lines that permeate the superfluid bulk and carry its angular momentum.